HSouch/galarp/docs/index.rst

 Ram pressure is a physical process that a galaxy experiences when it travels through a gaseous medium, such as the intergalactic medium or the intracluster medium.
 The gas is stripped from the galaxy, which can lead to the formation of a tail of gas and stars.
 This process is known as ram pressure stripping.
+This process leads to the creation of "RPS Galaxies": some of the most visually striking objects in galaxy evolution.

-GalaRP leverages the `Gala python package <http://gala.adrian.pw/en/latest/>`_, combined with nonconservative orbit integration, to simulate the larger-scale effects of ram pressure absent hydrodynamical instabilities.
+``GalaRP`` leverages the `Gala python package <http://gala.adrian.pw/en/latest/>`_, combined with nonconservative orbit integration, to simulate the larger-scale effects of ram pressure absent hydrodynamical instabilities.
 Its primary purpose is to be an efficient tool for finding optimal setup conditions for hydrodynamical wind-tunnel simulations of ram pressure stripping.

+The central purpose of ``GalaRP`` is to simulate (to first order) the expected large-scale conditions of an RP interaction from a hydrodynamical simulation.

 Development is active on `Github <https://github.com/HSouch/galarp/>`_, and the Authors encourage updates and suggestions to improve and enhance its functionality.